 was nothing less than a man hunt that I was indulging in! — Lady Angela Forbes, Memories and Base Details, 1921, Hutchinson & Co

-Like F. Scott Fitzgerald’s elusive anti-hero Jay Gatsby, Toplis’s attempts to add drama and a touch of stagecraft to his adventures revealed the lengths the disinherited will often go to to produce anykind of personal narrative; it’s an identity he craves.
+Like F. Scott Fitzgerald’s elusive anti-hero Jay Gatsby, Toplis’s attempts to add drama and a touch of stagecraft to his adventures revealed, to me at least, the lengths the rootless and dispossessed will sometimes go to, to produce any kind of personal narrative; it’s an identity Toplis craves.
 Uprooted and estranged from birth Percy was placing himself at the centre of his own evolving story: reconstructing his past, redrafting current circumstances and slowly bringing to birth an imagined future.
-When Percy arrived back in his hometown of Blackwell wearing a uniform and a gold-rimmed monocle he sold his story to Nottingham Evening Post.
-A hero’s welcome and champagne reception at the Miner’s Welfare followed, Percy regaling the crowd with his imagined ‘Captain’s’ exploits.
-But by dressing as a British Officer did Percy somehow neutralize his opposition to the deeply repressive system that brought him to France?
+When Private Percy Toplis arrived back in his hometown of Blackwell wearing a uniform and a gold-rimmed monocle he sold his story to Nottingham Evening Post.
+A hero’s welcome and champagne reception at the Miner’s Welfare followed, Percy regaling the crowd with his fanciful ‘Captain’s’ exploits.
+It was a move that can’t have sat well with the embittered hardline Socialists sharing his rations and swapping cigarettes in the ‘conchie’ sanctuaries around Etaples.
+By dressing as a British Army Officer, was Percy somehow withdrawing his opposition to the deeply repressive system that brought them all to France?
 He wasn’t the only soldier in the war posing as an officer, but he had branded those idle chevrons on his arm that little bit deeper than most.
 It was impudent and unruly, yes but it didn’t so much destroy the rules as distort them.
 It was part rejection, part homage, part surrender, part triumph.
-I wasn’t the first to have thought it, far from it, but if power was inherent in the clothes we wear, could the things we wear ever be a place of revolution?
+I wasn’t the first to have thought it, far from it, but if power was inherent in the very clothes on our back, could the things we wore ever be a place of revolution?
 We were tied in an ever tightening theoretical knot.
-The dashing young DCM we saw staring back at us in the photo wasn’t the face of freedom but of membership, not rejection but aspiration.
+The dashing young Captain, DCM we saw staring back at us in the photo wasn’t the face of freedom but of membership, not rejection but aspiration.

-As with Gatsby this young and resourceful deserter was so full of artifice and artificiality that it’s really very diffcult to know how much of what he showed was real.
-It really was a fine line between being nothing absolutely and absolutely nothing.
-You only had to look at the success of Isis to see that within extremist and revolutionary narratives there was enormous stock to be had in absolutes.
-Power circulates in instantaeous images; its objective had to be clear, its future somehow inevitable and visually it must be compelling.
-The real has neither the clarity or authenticity to challenge the status quo.
+As with Gatsby this young and resourceful deserter was so full of artifice and artificiality that it’s really very difficult to know how much of what he showed was real.
+On this occasion, it really was a fine line between being nothing absolutely and absolutely nothing.
+You only have to look at the success of Isis to see that within extremist and revolutionary narratives there is enormous stock to be had in absolutes.
+Power circulates in instantaneous images; its objective has to be clear, its future somehow inevitable and visually it must be compelling.
+To those at the extremities, the real has neither the clarity nor authenticity to challenge the status quo.
 If the fall of the Twin Towers in September 2001 proved anything it was that revolution had to be ‘unreal’.
 The steel girders may have weakened, the foundations may have shook, and the walls may have collapsed but it was the foundations of Western reality that were truly undermined that day.
 That Toplis wasn’t real made him all the more dangerous in my book.

 Tinker, Toplis, Soldier, Spy